scipr-lab/libff/README.md

 ```
 cmake .. -DCMAKE_INSTALL_PREFIX=/install/path
 ```
-You may also need to provide the path to openssl:
+On Mac OS X, you may also need to turn off `libprocps` and/or provide the path to openssl (your exact path may vary):
 ```
-cmake -DOPENSSL_ROOT_DIR=/usr/local/Cellar/openssl/1.0.2s -DOPENSSL_LIBRARIES=/usr/local/Cellar/openssl/1.0.2s/lib ..
+cmake -DWITH_PROCPS=OFF -DOPENSSL_ROOT_DIR=/usr/local/Cellar/openssl/1.0.2s -DOPENSSL_LIBRARIES=/usr/local/Cellar/openssl/1.0.2s/lib ..
 ```
 To enable asserts, use the `-DCMAKE_BUILD_TYPE=Debug` flag.